zedtux/fortress/README.md

 ## Usage

 After having installed the gem, and started the server, all the routes are closed.
-At this moment your application is absoluetly un-usable so it's in the maximum secure mode ; )
+At this moment your application is no accessible at all, so you need to start to allow accessing some controller actions.

 ### Configuration

 #### externals

-When using a gem adding controllers to your application, like Devise, Fortress needs to be aware of them otherwise it will prevent access to them.
+When using a gem adding controllers to your application, like Devise for example, Fortress needs to be aware of those controllers in order to allow access.

-You can do this by using the `externals` option within an initializer:
+You can do this using the `externals` option within an initializer:

 ```ruby
 Fortress.configure do |config|